mirisuzanne/mia/content/posts/redesign2022/minimal.md

-I still want to explore that idea of making the site design itself interactive, but I don't want to keep relying on HSL colors to make it happen.
+I still want to explore that idea of making the site design itself interactive, but I don't want to keep relying on unreliable HSL colors to make it happen.
 For now, I've removed Cascading Colors, while I rethink the approach.

-I'd also like to expose the way a CSS design is _layered_ -- specified initial values,
+I'd also like to expose the ways a CSS design is _layered_ -- from specified initial values,
 [user agent defaults]({% page_url 'css/body-margin-8px' %}),
 resets, global typography,
 layouts, components, etc.